-TABLE OF CONTENTS
+TABLE OF

+CONTENTS

 Foreword from the scientific organisers Data Localization and Ownership as Path toward Data Decolonization The Communitarian Approach as a Response to the Challenges of Multistakeholderism in Global Institutional Decision-Making Processes in Internet Governance Understanding the complex nature of data for an operational and balanced EU regulation 18 Alternative platform regimes: state-led platformization is a solution or a threat?
-How to think about equity in the AI field?
-Data and Content in the Digital World: Revisiting Proportionality in the EU Legal Order Once bitten, twice shy: learning from criticisms on fairness when developing metrics for diversity Digital Platform's Liability Navigating the Minefield of Digital Hate Speech in the EU: Challenges for Harmonised Regulation Court data as a valuable tool to research Digital Legal Studies Could Digital Legal Studies Help with Governing Digital Immortality in the Digital Afterlife?
+How to think about equity in the AI field?24 Data and Content in the Digital World: Revisiting Proportionality in the EU Legal Order 29 Once bitten, twice shy: learning from criticisms on fairness when developing metrics for diversity Digital Platform's Liability Navigating the Minefield of the EU's Approach to Regulating Digital Hate Speech: What is really at stake?
+Court data as a valuable tool to research Digital Legal Studies Could Digital Legal Studies Help with Governing Digital Immortality in the Digital Afterlife?
 46 Deceptive Design Practices: An Overview of the Developments in Turkey The Negligent Liability: Solution for the Liability Issues for Autonomous Systems?
-"User is Law": Accounting for User Experiences to Regulate Manipulative Designs Digital Legal Studies in Action: Empirical Assessment of Content Moderation Quality Under the DSA The New Area of 'Cybersecurity Law' and Co-Operation in Digital Legal Studies Digital legal studies - moving beyond the individual and applying methods Navigating the complexities of our digital society necessitates interdisciplinary forces for success Navigating the Nexus of Law and Technology: Insights from the Winter School on Data Personalization and Law
+55 "User is Law": Accounting for User Experiences to Regulate Manipulative Designs 58 Digital Legal Studies in Action: Empirical Assessment of Content Moderation Quality Under the DSA The New Area of 'Cybersecurity Law' and Co-Operation in Digital Legal Studies 67 Digital legal studies - moving beyond the individual and applying methods71 Navigating the complexities of our digital society necessitates interdisciplinary forces for success Navigating the Nexus of Law and Technology: Insights from the Winter School on Data Personalization and Law